rails/rails/guides/source/active_support_core_extensions.md

 [].sum(1) # => 1
 ```

-If a block is given, +sum+ becomes an iterator that yields the elements of the collection and sums the returned values:
+If a block is given, `sum` becomes an iterator that yields the elements of the collection and sums the returned values:

 ```ruby
 (1..5).sum {|n| n * 2 } # => 30